-In Exchange on-premise migration to Office 365, one of the first steps is to create the users in Office 365.
+In Exchange on-premise migration to Office 365, the first step is often to create users (except if cutover migration).

-By default, the user synchronization will cause this attribute to be synchronized to Office 365 and therefore Exchange Online.
-This is a problem because Exchange Online will assume that the mailbox is not migrated and will report the following error when assigning an Exchange Online license:
+If msExchMailboxGuid attribute is set on a user, Exchange Online will assume the mailbox is not migrated and will report the following error when assigning an Exchange Online license:

 This user’s on-premises mailbox hasn’t been migrated to Exchange Online.
 The Exchange Online mailbox will be available after migration is completed.

-Exchange Online recognizes that the user has a mailbox ID and expects the mailbox to be migrated with the native Microsoft tool (and only this tool).
+Exchange Online identifies the user has a mailbox ID and expects the mailbox be migrated to Exchange Online with the native Microsoft tool (and only this tool).
 So, if you use third party tool (MigrationWiz, CloudMigrator, etc.), you have to make some adjustments in AAD Connnect.

 From the Azure AD Connect server, execute Synchronization Rules Editor.

 Click on In from AD – User Exchange > Edit.

 Click on Yes.
 This will create a new rule and disable the default rule.
-This is good practice because all default rules are reset each time Azure AD Connect is updated.
+This is best practice because all default rules are reset each time Azure AD Connect is updated.